Dynabook Satellite: Lettered

 Toshiba began using letter prefixes to differentiate its concurrent series of Satellite laptops.
 These included the A series; the C series; the E series; the L series; the M series; the P series; the R series; the S series; the T series; the U series; and the W series.
 CNET wrote in 2011 that "Toshiba may not run out of new product lines until it runs out of letters".

 A series

-The A series was Toshiba's first premium consumer line of Satellite laptops.
-Introduced with the A10 and A20 models in 2003, the A series originally targeted high school and college students and workers of small offices and home offices, before becoming a premium line by the late 2000s.
-The A series was succeeded by the P series in 2011.
+The Satellite A series was Toshiba's first premium consumer line of Satellite laptops.
+Introduced with the A10 and A20 models in 2003, the Satellite A series originally targeted high school and college students and workers of small offices and home offices, before becoming a premium line by the late 2000s.
+The Satellite A series was succeeded by the Satellite P series in 2011.

 C series

-The C series was Toshiba's budget consumer line of Satellite laptops.
-Screen sizes on the C series ranged between 14 and 17 in diagonally; the laptops were offered with Intel or AMD processors.
+The Satellite C series was Toshiba's budget consumer line of Satellite laptops.
+Screen sizes on the C series ranged between 14 and 17 inches diagonally; the laptops were offered with Intel or AMD processors.